chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 I also plan to treating this post as a live document since I'll make adjustments to my analysis as more information becomes available.
 Also note that I'll avoid reasoning by analogy.
 I'll focus more on a first principles approach.

-The post is organized in order of the most fundamental aspects that affect Tesla and the automotive industry as a whole starting with the EV industry then Tesla's products then the state of its balance sheet.
+The post is organized in order of what I consider the most fundamental questions.
+Will the EV market supercede the ICE market?
+Will Tesla's products be more competitive than the competition?
+Is Tesla's balance sheet suffient enough to make it to the long term?

 I first heard about Elon Musk circa 2008.
 My cousin was telling me how there's a private space company led by a guy named Elon Musk.
 It seemed so absurd - how could a private company afford to be launching rockets?
 Only the government could manage to do something like that.
 Soon after I ended up reading about Elon Musk.
 Ever since then I've been an avid listener of his ideas and goals.
 I believe after studying him for this long I have a strong understanding of his ambitions and his motivations.

-Elon has started many companies.
-Interestingly, Tesla was not one of them.
-Tesla ((originally called Tesla Motors, Inc.) was founded in 2003 by Martin Eberhard and Marc Tarpenning neither of which are working at the company anymore although they are both shareholders.
-It's had a tumultuous history but its still kicking and screaming in 2019.

-Let's take a look at some graphs to get a sense of Tesla' progress since 2010 (when they went public)

-All graphs are from https://www.macrotrends.net/ for the timeframe 03/31/2010 to 01/01/2019

 # Truthfulness & Biases